feitnomore/hyperledger-fabric-kubernetes/README.md

 kubectl exec -it $pod -- peer channel update -f /fabric/Org4MSPanchors.tx -c channel1 -o blockchain-orderer:31010
 ```
 *Note: This step is very important for the Hyperledger Fabric Service Discovery to work properly.*
+*Note: For each organization we only need to execute the peer channel update once.*
+*Note: The command is executed on a peer that is on the same Organization as the Anchor file.*

 ### Step 17: Deploy Hyperledger Explorer